cvxopt/cvxopt/doc/source/coneprog.rst

     The input argument ``c`` is a real single-column dense matrix.
-The arguments ``Gl`` and ``hl`` are the coefficient matrix :math:`G_0` and the righthand side :math:`h_0` of the componentwise inequalities.
+The arguments ``Gl`` and ``hl`` are the coefficient matrix :math:`G_0` and the right-hand side :math:`h_0` of the componentwise inequalities.
     ``Gl`` is a real dense or sparse matrix; ``hl`` is a real single-column dense matrix.
 The default values for ``Gl`` and ``hl`` are matrices with zero rows.